chazcornwall/math4610/software_manual/solveLU.md

     g++ linsolver.cpp -o linsolver.exe

-**Description/Purpose:** This routine will solve a system of linear equations where the system matrix is not a lower triangular matrix.
+**Description/Purpose:** This routine will solve a system of linear equations using LU factorization.
+This routine does not solve the system in place so the matrix A and vector b remained unchanged.
 The system matrix must also be M x M (square).

 **Input:** A M x 1 matrix where M is the number of rows in A.